SteveGeyer/Godfrey/README.md

 Cynthia Breazeal's wonderful [TED Talk](http://www.ted.com/talks/cynthia_breazeal_the_rise_of_personal_robots.html) supplies many examples of the kinds of exploration I would like to do with Godfrey.

+You can follow the development of Godfrey on my [blog](http://myrobotgodfrey.blogspot.com/).

 Goals
 =====